In sled hockey, coed in name only, women are building their own Paralympic pipeline

 The incident in Torino sparked sled hockey being switched back to mixed gender status ahead of the 2010 Vancouver Paralympics.
 But it wasn’t until 2018 that a second woman – Norway’s Lena Schroeder – broke through to compete at the Paralympics.

 In Beijing, a third woman – China’s Yu Jing – made her Paralympic debut.
-She didn’t play in either of her team’s first two games, or the 11-0 semifinal loss to the U.S., but she did get a few minutes of ice time in China’s 6-0 win over Italy on Tuesday, which – coincidentally or not – was on International Women’s Day.
+She didn’t touch the ice in five of six games, including China’s 4-0 bronze-medal win on Saturday.
+But she did get a few minutes of ice time in a 6-0 win over Italy on Tuesday, which – coincidentally or not – was on International Women’s Day.

 “My debut at the Paralympic Winter Games is my gift to myself on this International Women’s Day,” said Yu, who started playing sled hockey two-and-a-half years ago.
 “I hope that women out there will see my debut and believe that there is a chance for them to be on the same stage.
 Disabled women all over the world, I hope they know it’s not impossible, and I hope they see this as encouragement.”